thosgood/this-weeks-finds/markdown/101-151/week106.md

 point, which just happens to be a point at infinity.
 This simplifies life enormously.

-Okay, so RP^n^ is the space formed by taking a closed n-dimensional ball and identifying pairs of antipodal points on its boundary.
+Okay, so RP^n is the space formed by taking a closed n-dimensional ball and identifying pairs of antipodal points on its boundary.

-A more abstract way to think of RP^n^, which is incredibly useful in computations, is as the set of all lines through the origin in R^n+1^.
+A more abstract way to think of RP^n, which is incredibly useful in computations, is as the set of all lines through the origin in R^n+1^.
 Why is this the same thing?
 Well, let me illustrate it in an example.
-What's the space of lines through the origin in R^3^?
+What's the space of lines through the origin in R^3?
 To keep track of these lines, draw a sphere around the origin.
 Each line through the origin intersects this sphere in two points.
 Either one point is in the northern hemisphere and the other is in the southern hemisphere, or both